Skip to main content Skip to footer

 The most important immunotherapy treatments that we have today are called immune checkpoint inhibitors.
 These work by blocking the cancer cells from putting up the “white flags”.
 This allows the immune system to recognise these abnormal cancer cells and attack them.

-Another group of immunotherapy treatments, called therapeutic anti-cancer vaccines, work by alerting or “priming” the immune system to the abnormal cancer cells so that it can still recognise the abnormal cancer cell and attack it.
+Another group of immunotherapy treatments, called therapeutic anti-cancer vaccines, work by alerting or “priming” the immune system to the abnormal cancer cells to help recognise the abnormal cancer cell and attack it.

 One of the newest immunotherapy treatments works by modifying the patient’s own immune cells.
 This is known as adoptive T-cell therapy.
 In this treatment, the patient’s immune cells are collected and “taught” in a laboratory to be able to recognise and attack cancer cells.
 The modified immune cells are then re-infused back into the patient.